tahirrashid797/My-First-Java-Project/README.md

 ##  How to Run

-1. Open project in Java IDE
+1. Open project in Java IDE or Vs-Code
 2. Run `Main.java`
 3. Enter password to analyze